lab1092/blender-manual_ja/manual/lighting/lights/textures.rst

 The lamp textures settings are grouped into two panels.
 Here we will only talk about the few things that differ from object material textures; see the :doc:`Materials </materials>` and :doc:`Textures </textures>` chapters for details about the standard options.

-The texture-specific and the :guilabel:`Mapping` panels remain the same.
-However, you'll note there are much fewer :guilabel:`Mapping` options - you can only choose between :guilabel:`Global`,
+The texture-specific and the *Mapping* panels remain the same.
+However, you'll note there are much fewer *Mapping* options - you can only choose between *Global*,
-:guilabel:`View` or another :guilabel:`Object` 's texture :guilabel:`coordinates`
-(since a lamp has no texture coordinates by itself), and you can scale or offset the texture.
+*View* or another *Object* 's texture *coordinates* (since a lamp has no texture coordinates by itself), and you can scale or offset the texture.

-The :guilabel:`Mapping` panel is also a subset of its regular material's counterpart.
+The *Mapping* panel is also a subset of its regular material's counterpart.
-You can only map a lamp texture to its regular, basic :guilabel:`Color` and/or to its :guilabel:`Shadow` color.
-As you can only affect colors, and a lamp has no texture coordinates on its own, the :guilabel:`Diffuse`, :guilabel:`Specular`, :guilabel:`Shading`, and :guilabel:`Geometry` options have disappeared.
+You can only map a lamp texture to its regular, basic *Color* and/or to its *Shadow* color.
+As you can only affect colors, and a lamp has no texture coordinates on its own, the *Diffuse*, *Specular*, *Shading*, and *Geometry* options have disappeared.